elijabesu/SauriCogs/README.md

 Click on the cog names to get to my wiki page and learn about them.

-***I highly suggest reading through the guides as some cogs may be a bit complicated*** *(yes, I'm talking about Advanced Lock because not even I understand that shit)****!***
+***I highly suggest reading through the guides as some cogs may be a bit complicated!*** I take no responsibility in misuse of my cogs.

-### *If you're considering downloading and using AdvancedLock, you NEED to read the Wiki page!* It will break your entire server if you use it incorrectly and I do not take any responsibility in that.

 | Name | Description |
 | --- | --- |